The classical limit of quantum observables in the conservation laws of fluid dynamics: The classical limit of the quantum conservation laws

-The aim here is to consider the quantum evolution where the electron part is considered operator valued and the Weyl quantization is only in the nuclei part.
-For simplicity all nuclei masses are assumed to be equal, $M_n=M$.
-We consider the case $M\gg 1$.
-We also change the time scale so that the nuclei dynamics has a limit, when $M\to\infty$, as follows: the wave function in \eqref{schrod_scalar} can be written as $\Phi:\rset^{3N}\times[0,\infty)\rightarrow L^2(\rset^{3J})$ and it solves the Schr\"odinger equation
+The aim here is to consider the quantum evolution where the electron part is considered matrix valued and the Weyl quantization is only in the nuclei part.
+For simplicity all nuclei masses are assumed to be equal, $M_n=M$, and we assume that the nuclei electron mass ratio $M\gg 1$ is large.
+The case with individual masses is treated by a change of variables in Section \ref{mass_general}.
+To obtain the classical molecular dynamics limit, as $M\to\infty$, we restrict the electron operator to the finite dimensional $d\times d$ matrix $V$ in \eqref{eigen_v}.
+We also change the time scale so that the nuclei dynamics has a limit, when $M\to\infty$, as follows: the wave function related to \eqref{schrod_scalar} can be written as $\Phi:\rset^{3N}\times[0,\infty)\rightarrow \mathbb C^d$ and it solves the Schr\"odinger equation

 with the change of the time scale $\tau=M^{-1/2}t$.
 The classical limit obtained as $M\rightarrow\infty$ is well behaved in this time scale, in the sense that the nuclei move a distance of order one in time one, as we shall see in Theorem \ref{gibbs_corr_thm}.
-The Hamiltonian is
+The Hamiltonian is now defined as

-with the Hermitian $L^2(\rset^{3J})$ operator $V(x)$, as in \eqref{v_def}.
-The corresponding Heisenberg - von Neumann equation takes the form
+with the Hermitian $d\times d$ matrix $V$ defined in \eqref{V_definitionen}, the external potential $V_b$ satisfying \eqref{vbdry} and ${\rm I}$ the $d\times d$ identity matrix.
+In this time scale the corresponding Heisenberg-von Neumann equation takes the form

-where the symbol $A_{\tau}(x,p)$ maps $L^2(\rset^{3J})$ to $L^2(\rset^{3J})$.
-This form of operator valued symbols are suitable for studying the $M\rightarrow\infty$ limit of the observables we have in the conservation laws, since the corresponding Weyl quantizations are based on highly oscillatory Fourier integral operators that only use the nuclei coordinates.
-We simplify the setting by considering discretized versions of $L^2(\rset^{3J})$ so that instead $V(x)$ is a Hermitian matrix that maps $\mathbb C^d$ to $\mathbb C^d$ for a finite $d$, as described in Section \ref{sub_sub_electron}.
-We also assume that its eigenvalues $\lambda_1(x),\lambda_2(x),\ldots, \lambda_d(x)$ defined by \eqref{eigen_v} satisfy \eqref{A1} and \eqref{A2}.
-The Weyl quantization takes the form
+for the $d\times d$ matrix valued symbol $A_{\tau}(x,p)$.
+This form of matrix valued symbols are suitable for studying the $M\rightarrow\infty$ limit of the observables we have in the conservation laws, since the corresponding Weyl quantizations are based on highly oscillatory Fourier integral operators that only use the nuclei coordinates.
+We also assume that the eigenvalues $\lambda_1(x),\lambda_2(x),\ldots, \lambda_d(x)$ of $V(x)$, defined by \eqref{eigen_v}, satisfy \eqref{A1}-\eqref{A22}.
+The new Weyl quantization takes the form